 For some time now people have been asking me to share my chicken meatball recipe.
-These same people say their turkey or chicken meatballs are dry as the desert.
-Their families shun their turkey meatballs which sit untouched in lonely sections of their refrigerators.
+These same people say their turkey or chicken or turkey meatballs are dry as the desert.
+Their families shun their meatballs which sit untouched in lonely sections of their refrigerators.
 I sympathize.
 I've been down the dry-turkey-meatball- road too.
 Over the years, I've perfected my recipe for moist meatballs.
 I'm so eager to share it with you now.

 Who doesn't love a good meatball, right?
 I can never resist them.
 I've been making these bite-size meatballs for years in many different ways.
 The basic recipe always remains the same.
 But I like to change up the ingredients.
 I prefer using ground chicken, but ground turkey will work just as well.

 There are a few tricks to keeping turkey or chicken meatballs moist.
 I'll talk about that in The Notes section before the recipe.
 For now, remember to....relax...let all the nightmares of dry meatballs leave your mind...you're entering a New Year of many possibilities and moister meatballs now.
 Be patient when rolling the meat into balls, add moisture to the mix and last but not least....with all your will and might, resist, resist, resist the urge to overcook them into something that resembles sawdust marbles.
 This is going to be hard at first, but trust me, it gets easier with practice and letting go.
 Even if you overcook them a little (this happens from time to time) they'll still be full of flavor.

 I learned about the joys of cooking chicken from celebrity and author, Anthony Bourdain.
 I always remember his abrasive but funny words of advice.
 He says that most people murderously overcook chicken.
 He urges us to remember that chicken is done long before most people stop cooking it.
 He begs us to have respect for the chicken and be gentle with it.